 What Is Microsoft Outlook?

-Microsoft Outlook is a mailing and calendaring app that is a part of the Microsoft Office 365 suite.
-Outlook is mainly used for email, but it also allows users to manage contacts, tasks, calendars, and more all in one place.
+Microsoft Outlook is a mailing and calendaring app that is part of the Microsoft Office 365 suite.
+It is mainly used for email but also allows users to manage contacts, tasks, calendars, and more in one place.

 Source: Microsoft